scottclowe/cv/README.md

 Institute for Adaptive and Neural Computation, School of Informatics, University of Edinburgh.

-<span>Project: Analysis of experimental data from multi-electrode
-recordings in the visual cortex. </span>
+Project: Analysis of experimental data from multi-electrode recordings in the visual cortex.

-<span>Supervised jointly by Dr Mark van Rossum, School of Informatics,
-University of Edinburgh; Prof. Stefano Panzeri, Italian Institute of Technology Center for Neuroscience and Cognitive Systems, Trento; and Prof. Alex Thiele, School of Psychology, Newcastle University.</span>
+Supervised jointly by Dr Mark van Rossum, School of Informatics, University of Edinburgh; Prof. Stefano Panzeri, Italian Institute of Technology Center for Neuroscience and Cognitive Systems, Trento; and Prof. Alex Thiele, School of Psychology, Newcastle University.

 Education
 =========